willow-inria/willow-inria.github.io/README.md

 # Willow's group website

 The website uses [al-folio](https://alshedivat.github.io/al-folio/).
-For their original instructions, see [ORIG_README] (ORIG_README.md).
+For their original instructions, see [ORIG_README](ORIG_README.md).
 Here, we maintain a list of (non-obvious) instructions for how to keep the website up to date.

 ## Instructions for adding / changing contents